Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Learning-based Bearing-only Target Tracking

 \end{theorem} \begin{proof} See Appendix A. \end{proof}

+\begin{remark} To reveal a nominal instruction about optimal geometry of the measurement sequence, a noise-free design matrix is assumed and leads to an optimistic error bound, which is analogous to the common practice in most relevant works, such as FIM-based methods \citep{hu2021bearing} and geometry-based methods \citep{he2019trajectory}, and mainly works for guiding sampling.
+In the process of derivation, all our bounding steps consider the worst case so as to reveal the qualitative link. \end{remark}

 With Theorem \ref{the1}, a probabilistic performance guarantee is provided for bearing-only target tracking.
 From (\ref{eq19}), we can find that it is related to the condition number of the cumulative bearing matrix ${P}_{c:k}$, which is decided by the bearing data $\{\lambda(t_i)\}_{i=c}^{k}$.
 Obviously, the collected bearing data is greatly related to the relative trajectory of the AUV and the target.
-It motivates us to optimize the AUV's trajectory to decrease the tracking error bound.